-ExecTech’s new book, 25 Ways to Increase Your Courage is now available, in paperback and Kindle eBook on this website, and at Amazon.
+ExecTech’s new book, 25 Ways to Increase Your Courage is now available, in paperback and Kindle eBook.
 You and your staff can use the step-by-step instructions included in the book to boost everyone’s courage while reducing or eliminating the fears in your practice.
 A free companion workbook is also available to help you and your team with the 179 Action Steps outlined in the book.

 Fear is a Like a Virus

 When you are infected by a fear, your production slows down.
 You become inactive, indecisive and unmotivated.
 You want to hide in your comfort zone.

 Fear is so contagious you can become infected at any moment.
 You read a disturbing headline, you hear some terrible news or you talk to a fearful person and suddenly, you feel afraid for no good reason.

 Fear can make you ignore problems and hope they just go away.
 Fear can also make you so cautious you refuse to listen to anything new.

 How 25 Ways to Increase Your Courage Works

 This no-nonsense book gives a description of each Courage Method, examples of how it works and then step-by-step instructions of how to put it to use.
 You select a fear, pick a method and give it a try.
 If it reduces a fear, you repeat the the steps.
 If it does not help, you try another Courage Method until you find one that works best.

 Patient Jim Jones jumps into a rage when anyone asks him to pay his bill.
 He yells, “JUST MAIL IT!” and walks out.